georgianjagjit/competitive-programming-1/README.md

-These are some of my Leetcode Practices for Competitive Programming
+These are solutions for some competitive programming problems written either using python or c++